Antolius/kotlin-engine-experiment/README.md

 ## Getting started

 This experiment application falls short of the FaaS platform described in the _Use-case_ section.
 It is only capable of loading and running Kotlin scripts.
-Id doesn't deal wit managing scripts themselves nor with exposing them as HTTP endpoints.
+It doesn't deal with managing scripts themselves, securely compartmentalizing the running scripts nor with exposing them as HTTP endpoints.
 Also, the `Plugin` API interface is rudimentary.

-However, if you wish you can build the project locally, play around with it, and even build some more sophisticated, fully featured solution on top of it.
-Here are instructions on doing so.
+However, you can build the project locally and play around with it.
+You can even build some more sophisticated, fully featured solution on top of it.
+Here are instructions on how to get started.

 ### Prerequisites